 Ambient background certificates compliant with the AS ISO 8253:2009 – Acoustics – Audiometric test methods standards (as amended or replaced from time) or AS/NZS 2169.4:2005 Maximum Acceptable Noise Levels for each nominated practice location.
 Please provide as an attachment to your application information identifying which certificate corresponds to each practice location.

 Equipment Calibration certificates compliant with the ASIEC 60645.1:2002 Electroacoustics – Audiological equipment (as amended or replaced from time) and obtained every 12 months for equipment used.
 Please provide as an attachment to your application information identifying which equipment is used at each practice location and the corresponding calibration certificates.

 By signing the Provider Acknowledgement on the WorkSafe Application for Registration to Provide Services to Workers form, the applicant agrees to provide quality services including:

-- commitment to high ethical standards in clinical practice, demonstrating a knowledge and commitment to the Code of Practice and professional service standards issued by the ASA, ACAud or HAASA
+commitment to high ethical standards in clinical practice, demonstrating a knowledge and commitment to the Code of Practice and professional service standards issued by AudA, ACAud or HAASA